FluxKnight/CTF-Replay-Lab-02/README.md

 # CTF Replay Lab

-A browser-based workspace for analyzing CTF artifacts, decoding hidden data, recording evidence, and verifying flags.
+CTF Replay Lab is a small browser-based tool I made for investigating CTF files without having to switch between a bunch of different tabs and tools.

+You can drop in an artifact, inspect what is inside it, decode suspicious data, save useful findings, and verify the final flag with a challenge manifest.

-All analysis is performed locally in the browser, and nothing is uploaded to a server.
+Everything happens locally in your browser.
+The file never gets uploaded to a server.

 **Live demo:**
 https://fluxknight.github.io/CTF-Replay-Lab-02/

 Built by [@V01d_404](https://github.com/FluxKnight) for Hack Club Stardance.

-## What it does
+## Features

+The lab can:

-* Detects file types using magic bytes
+* detect file types from their actual bytes instead of the filename
-* Finds and extracts embedded files
+* find embedded files and signatures
-* Displays metadata, strings, hashes, hex data, and entropy
+* show hashes, metadata, strings, hex, and entropy
-* Inspects supported ZIP archives
+* inspect and extract supported ZIP files
-* Carves data from specific byte offsets
+* carve data from a specific offset
-* Decodes Base64, Base32, hex, binary, URL encoding, ROT13, Caesar cipher, reversed text, and XOR
+* decode Base64, Base32, hex, binary, URL encoding, ROT13, Caesar, reversed text, and XOR
-* Records evidence and investigation steps
+* save evidence and replay investigation steps
-* Verifies flags using SHA-256 challenge manifests
+* verify flags using SHA-256 manifests
-* Exports Markdown reports, evidence JSON, and byte-map images
+* export reports, evidence, and byte maps
-* Runs entirely in the browser with no third-party JavaScript libraries

-Files up to **50 MB** are supported.
+The maximum file size is currently **50 MB**.

+There is no backend, and the project is written with plain HTML, CSS, and JavaScript.

-## Running locally
+## Running it locally

 Clone the repository: